-When the ADT7473 is powered up, it polls the V{CCP} input.
-By default, the ADT7473-1 powers up with fans running, eliminating the need for polling of V{CCP} .
+When the ADT7473 is powered up, it polls the $V{\text{CCP}}$ input.

-If V{CCP} stays below 0.75 V (the system CPU power rail is not powered up), the ADT7473 assumes the functionality of the default registers after the ADT74731 is addressed via any valid SMBus transaction.
+If $V{\text{CCP}}$ stays below 0.75 V (the system CPU power rail is not powered up), the ADT7473 assumes the functionality of the default registers after the ADT7473 is addressed via any valid SMBus transaction.

 If $V{\rm CC}$ goes high (the system processor power rail is powered up), a fail-safe timer begins to count down.
-If the ADT7473 is not addressed by any valid SMBus transactions before the fail-safe timeout (4.6 seconds) lapses, the ADT7473 drives the fans to full speed.
+If the ADT7473 is not addressed by any valid SMBus transactions before the fail-safe timeout (4.6 sec) lapses, the ADT7473 drives the fans to full speed.
 If the ADT7473 is addressed by a valid SMBus transaction after this point, the fans stop, and the ADT7473 assumes its default settings and begins normal operation.

-If V{CCP} goes high (the system processor power rail is powered up), then a fail-safe timer begins to count down.
-If the ADT7473 is addressed by a valid SMBus transaction before the fail-safe timeout (4.6 seconds) lapses, then the ADT7473 operates normally, assuming the functionality of all the default registers.
-See the flow chart in Figure 48.
+If VCCP goes high (the system processor power rail is powered up), then a fail-safe timer begins to count down.
+If the ADT7473 is addressed by a valid SMBus transaction before the fail-safe timeout (4.6 sec) lapses, then the ADT7473 operates normally, assuming the functionality of all the default registers.
+See the flow chart in Figure 43.

-Figure 48.
+Figure 43.
 Power-On Flow Chart